Nasiriyah Dhi Qar, Iraq Travel Guide

 The city does not feature a metro, tram, or extensive city bus system.
 You will not find a comprehensive public transit system for sightseeing within Nasiriyah.

-Some local, informal bus-like services may operate on fixed routes, but these are typically not documented or easily navigable for foreigners.
+Some local, informal bus-like services may operate on fixed routes, but these are commonly not documented or easily navigable for foreigners.
 Public transport, where it exists, is generally not accessible for travelers with mobility challenges.

 Formal operating hours and frequency are not applicable due to the lack of a structured system.